Cycle Japan

 Overview

 Book online and enjoy exclusive savings on Intrepid's 11 Day Cycle Japan.
 From world-class sushi to legendary geisha, enthralling Japan is the perfect destination to discover by bicycle.
 Our cycling adventure gives you a slowed down, up close look of this fascinating country and allows ample opportunity to meet locals and glimpse the unique culture of the Land of the Rising Sun.
-From the temples, shrines and geisha of Kyoto to the frenetic but exhilarating chaos of Tokyo, and the beautiful serenity of the Gifu Prefecture countryside in between, this cycling adventure has it all.
+From the temples, shrines and geisha of Kyoto to the frenetic but exhilarating chaos of Tokyo, and the beautiful mountain serenity of the Gifu Prefecture countryside in between, this cycling adventure has it all.

 Itinerary